No matter whether you are Big or Small, the world is full of rules.

 Keith Saha is a writer and Co-Artistic Director of 20 Stories High Theatre Company based in Liverpool.

-Keith is working on new projects with organisations including National Theatre of Wales and Theatre-Rites and for television he is currently developing his own series LOOKED AFTER with Twelve Town Productions.
+Keith is working on new projects with organisations including Theatre-Rites and for television he is currently developing his own series LOOKED AFTER with Twelve Town Productions.

 In 2010, he was awarded The Brian Way Award for the UK’s Best New Play for Young People for his play Ghost Boy, a co-production with Contact and Birmingham Rep which championed this form.
 More recently his play The Broke ‘N’ Beat Collective won the young critics’ award at ON THE EDGE FESTIVAL 2016.